sbates130272/emvue-exporter/README.md

     "password": "<Emporia Password>"
 }
 ```
+See the pypi entry for the [PyEmVue module][ref-pyemvue] for more
+information.
 Then run the following command:
 ```
 ./emvue-exporter.py
 ```